chef/automate/components/docs-chef-io/content/automate/ha_faqs.md

 ## Frequently Asked Questions

-### What are different ways to provision an on-premise deployment?
+### What are different ways to provision an on-premises deployment?

-- There are two types of infrastructure to provision on-premise deployment as follows:
+- There are two types of infrastructure to provision on-premises deployment as follows:
     -  Existing Infrastructure
     -  Existing Cloud Infrastructure
         -  AWS